-- Delayed payment of PPD for statutory minimum ratings - Adjuster Annie should have been aware of the statutory minimums for knee surgeries and DOES NOT have to wait for treating doctor's rating to begin paying PPD on them.
+- What delay issues do you see in this story?
+PPD Delay - Delayed payment of PPD for statutory minimum ratings

+Annie should have been aware of the statutory minimums for the knee surgeries and DOES NOT have to wait for a Dr.'s rating to begin paying PPD on them.